robmoore-i/robmoore-i.github.io/wiki/docs/reading/books.md

 - Nonviolent Communication (3rd edition) - Marshall Rosenberg
 - Agile conversations - Douglas Squirrel and Jeffrey Frederick
 - Bugs in writing: A Guide to Debugging your Prose - Lyn Dupre

+### Organisational

+- Cognition in the wild - Edwin Hutchins

 ## Humanities